Quality Contact Framework 111-22100000

 Calibration

-Calibration measures the variation in the application of the Quality Call Standards.
+Calibration measures the variation in the application of the Quality Contact Standards.
 Calibration exercises and activities provide business teams with information to facilitate continuous improvement and drive consistent outcomes.

-All quality checkers must complete a calibration activity (minimum one calibration call) within 3 months of completing accreditation or annual reaccreditation.
-If calibration has not been completed within the required timeframe, accreditation/reaccreditation will be revoked and access to online forms will not be available.
+All quality checkers must complete a calibration activity within 3 months of completing accreditation or annual reaccreditation.
+If calibration has not been completed within the required timeframe, accreditation/reaccreditation will be revoked and access to online evaluation forms will not be available.

 Business teams can complete additional targeted calibration exercises as needed.